russellhadley/mcgutils/README.md

                              in base or only in diff).
         --json <arg>         Dump analysis data to specified file in JSON format.
-        --csv <arg>          Dump analysis data to specified file in CSV format.
+        --tsv <arg>          Dump analysis data to specified file in TSV format.
 ```